FREDVUNI/ci-excel-importer/readme.rst

    :target: https://github.com/FREDVUNI/ci-excel-importer/blob/main/LICENSE
    :alt: MIT License

 This repository contains a web application developed using the CodeIgniter PHP framework.
 The app allows users to import data from Excel spreadsheets into their databases seamlessly.
 The user interface is built using Bootstrap for a modern and user-friendly experience.
-The `ci-excel-importer.sql` file is also included in the repository, containing the necessary database structure.
+The `absoft.sql` file is also included in the repository, containing the necessary database structure.

 Getting Started
 ===============